 Click here to see our historial timeline from 1950 to today.

 Dramatic events and exciting medical advances have accelerated our development.
 The progress of open-heart surgery and its concurrent blood requirements in the mid-1960s propelled the San Diego Blood Bank into an even more vital role in our community.
 In the late 1960s, we were also in the forefront of medical technology when we were one of the first blood banks in California to institute hepatitis screening on all donated blood.
 San Diego Blood Bank has also helped to develop and institute stringent blood screening tests as soon as they were approved by state and federal licensure.
 In addition, in 1981 we were among the first blood banks in the nation to formalize a designated donor program, which allows patients to select their own donors.
 Our autologous donor program also was put into place more than 30 years ago for patients who wish to pre-deposit their own blood for planned surgery.

 One thing that has not changed since the very beginning is the remarkable commitment and selfless spirit of our most vital resource-blood donors.
 Our entire donor population is solely volunteer and has been since 1974.
 Some of today’s donors are as young as 17 and nearly half are women.
 Their generosity is as keen as ever.
 In fact, a few of our regular donors have been with us almost as long as we’ve been in existence!

 San Diego Blood Bank is licensed by the State of California Department of Health Services and by the Federal Food and Drug Administration.
-It is a fully accredited member of the American Association of Blood Banks (AABB) and a member of the California Blood Bank Society (CBBS), America’s Blood Centers (ABC), Blood Centers of America (BCA), the Blood Centers of California (BCC) and is the local Cord Blood Registry for the National Marrow Donor Program (NMDP).
+It is a fully accredited member of the Association for the Advancement of Blood & Biotherapies (AABB) and a member of the California Blood Bank Society (CBBS), America’s Blood Centers (ABC), Blood Centers of America (BCA), the Blood Centers of California (BCC) and is the local Cord Blood Registry for the National Marrow Donor Program (NMDP).